 The Office of Student Services coordinates services for students with permanent and temporary disabilities, with the goal of addressing the individual disability needs of students while upholding the academic integrity and standards of NBTS.
-In order to receive appropriate accommodation and academic adjustments, students with disabilities must identify themselves to the Director of Student Care and Outreach annually by
+In order to receive appropriate accommodation and academic adjustments, students with disabilities must identify themselves to the Student Services Coordinator annually by

 - 1. Completing the Letter of Accommodation (LOA) Request Form. - 2.
 Bringing the appropriate medical documentation: - Medical documentation outlining - a diagnosis of your current disability, - as well as supporting information, such as the date of the diagnosis, how that diagnosis was reached, and the credentials of the diagnosing professional; - Information on how your disability affects a major life activity; and information on how the disability affects your academic performance.
 The documentation should provide enough information for the seminary to decide what is an appropriate academic adjustment.
-It is the student's responsibility to obtain proper documentation and arrange an assessment meeting with the Director of Student Care and Outreach. - 3.
-The Director of Student Care and Outreach will produce the Letter of Accommodation and meet with the student to discuss the needed adjustments. - 4.
+It is the student's responsibility to obtain proper documentation and arrange an assessment meeting with the Student Services Coordinator. - 3.
+The Student Services Coordinator will produce the Letter of Accommodation and meet with the student to discuss the needed adjustments. - 4.
 The students will make an appointment to meet with each professor prior to the first class and discuss the LOA and have both parties sign it.
-If the professor refuses to sign the LOA, that faculty member will meet with the Dean of Academic Affairs and the Director of Student Care and Outreach in order to discuss the difficulty. - 5.
-A signed copy of each LOA is returned to the Director of Student Care and Outreach where is it kept in a locked file. - 6.
+If the professor refuses to sign the LOA, that faculty member will meet with the Dean of Academic Affairs and the Student Services Coordinator in order to discuss the difficulty. - 5.
+A signed copy of each LOA is returned to the Student Services Coordinator where is it kept in a locked file. - 6.
 Students are responsible to request a newly dated letter each semester for each class.

-It is the student's responsibility to immediately report problems or issues with my reasonable accommodations or services to the Director of Student Care and Outreach and professor.
+It is the student's responsibility to immediately report problems or issues with my reasonable accommodations or services to the Student Services Coordinator and professor.